These 21 Powerful PowerPoint tips will add enormous value to your presentation. Create the impact you want to make not just verbally but visually.

 Whilst most business presenters have little or no design experience there is still plenty you can do.

 You can start by stripping your slides of too many words, graphics and animations and focus on keeping them simple.
-A highly effective way of doing this is by taking the following advice:
+A highly effective way of doing this is by following these PowePoint tips:

 1. Use the flash test